Coping With Mental Health Issues During Pregnancy

 📙 Tip: Anticipated Emotional Effects of an Abortion

 Don’t keep your struggles to yourself!
-You are worth all the help you can get! 💚 Seek support — from a professional counselor or a friend.
+You are worth all the help you can get! 💚 Seek support — from a professional counselor or good friends who can strengthen you right now.
 We would be honored to provide unbiased counsel!
 Digital Counseling Resources

 5 Steps Toward Mental Health in Pregnancy

-The following steps may help you in addressing your situation:
+The following steps may help you in addressing the challenging situation:

 1. Give Yourself Grace 🧡

 You are not expected to have an exact plan.
-It is completely understandable that you are unsure of how to deal with the situation.
+It is completely understandable that you are still unsure how to deal with the situation.
 Your circumstances are probably far from easy.
-You concerns reveal your courage and your sense of responsibility.
+Your desire to discern a way forward reveals your courage and sense of responsibility.

-Seeking answers is the first and most important step in finding a good solution!
+Seeking answers is the first and most crucial step in finding a good solution!

 Medical professionals frequently treat pregnant women suffering from emotional or mental distress.
 This is nothing unusual!
 Talk to your doctor about your specific concerns.
 You can choose whether to consult your primary care provider or your Ob/Gyn.

-If you are already receiving mental health care, invite your therapist to contact your doctor.
+If you already receive mental health care, invite your therapist to contact your doctor.
 If you are not currently in counseling, but would like to be, ask your doctor for a referral.

 Teaming up is especially needful when considering a prescription or a change in medication.
-Your doctor will know what medications work well during pregnancies and are not harmful to your baby.
+Safe alternatives are available in most cases which work well during pregnancies and are not harmful to your baby.

-Proper medical support can be your ticket to a completely "normal" pregnancy and a good start into motherhood.
+Proper medical support may allow you to experience a completely "normal" pregnancy and a provide a foundation for a good start into motherhood.

 3. Peer Support 🙌

-People who are more sensitive in nature, often recognize who really cares.
+People who are more sensitive by nature, often recognize who really cares.
 You may be able to think of empathetic people you could count on.
-For your own reassurance and comfort, talk with them about what is going on.
+Talk with them about what is going on for your own reassurance and comfort.

 Don’t be afraid to open up about your hopes and dreams.
 Have the courage to ask for the help you need in raising a child.
-All of us are dependent on one another.
+There are always situations in which we need to depend on others.
 Being able to accept help, rather than always giving it, is a sign of strength.

 4. How Did You Manage in the Past? 👍

-You are probably familiar with times when everything seemed bleak or when life was just plain hard.
-You have gotten through these times.
+You are probably familiar with times when everything seemed bleak, or life was just plain hard.
+At the same time, you have somehow gotten through these times and mastered these phases.

 Think about what it was that gave you strength in those situations.
 How did you recharge your batteries?
 What strengths did you discover within yourself?
 How can you implement some of these things right now?